CraftingDani/notesAPI/readme.md

-# a FullStack Web App using NodeJS, express and ejs
+# a FullStack Web App using NodeJS, Express and EJS
 by CraftingDani